-Our team of experts conducts thorough visual deck inspections to identify any issues, wear and tear, or safety concerns. (non-SB 326 inspections)
+Our experts perform thorough visual deck inspections to identify issues such as wear, damage, or safety concerns.
+(Non-SB 326 inspections)

-We specialize in repairing and restoring decks, addressing waterproofing coating issues, damaged decking, railings, and more.
+We specialize in restoring and repairing decks, including waterproofing, damaged decking, coatings, railings, and more.

-With SB 326 inspections, it has never been more crucial to ensure that your community's decks meet the required safety standards.
-While we do not perform SB 326 inspections ourselves, we understand the importance of compliance.
+With SB 326 requirements in place, it’s more important than ever to ensure your community’s decks meet safety standards.
+While ProTec does not perform SB 326 inspections directly, we understand the importance of compliance and provide the maintenance and repair support your association needs to stay prepared.

 We value your safety and compliance above all else.
 That's why we have partnered with experienced professionals who specialize in SB 326 inspections.
 These experts will conduct a thorough inspection of your Exterior Elevated Elements (EEE), ensuring they meet all safety requirements and provide you with the necessary certification.